danshearer/COVID-19-UK-Science/COVID-19-UK-Science.md

 > and extend the code to allow others to use without the multiple days training it would
 > currently require (and which we don’t have time to give)...

+As of 14th April 2020 there has been no sign of this, and there is no excuse for a codebase as critical as this to not yet be published, particularly since the original unmodified code as used for UK (and apparently US) decisions needs to be published.
+Common reasons for not publishing code that was never intended for publication include embarrassment by the author, and highlighting of errors, neither of which matter in this case.
+This failure to publish is exceptionally unprofessional.
+Life and death decisions affecting me and those around me were made on the basis of this code and according to public statements in April 2020, still are.

-There is no doubt that Neil Fergusson is an authoritative voice, but to those of us who live in a world that often has "thousands of lines of undocumented C code", this is extremely worrying.
-From this description, the Computer Science fact is that this code can only in its current state embody the thinking, both correct and incorrect, of a single individual.
-To his credit Neil is seemingly putting his code on github.
-But in the meantime we are left wondering why the UK government did not employ the use of other large pandemic modelling code bases including:
+There is no doubt that Neil Fergusson is an authoritative voice, but to those of us who live in a world that routinely has "thousands of lines of undocumented C code", there is no excuse.

+The UK government had ample choice of additional pandemic modelling code bases besides those of Neil Fergusson including:

 * [EPIMODEL on github](https://github.com/statnet/EpiModel), written by 9 people and kept current with models for many diseases and mathematical approaches
 * [ringbp on github]( https://github.com/cmmid/ringbp), as described in Lancet on the 28th February: [Feasibility of controlling 2019-nCoV outbreaks by isolation of cases and contacts](https://www.thelancet.com/journals/langlo/article/PIIS2214-109X(20)30074-7/fulltext)

 There are just two of the most obvious of many projects.
-It takes a medical and mathematical specialist to work out which ones are best to use, but it also requires competent computer science to implement what is chosen.
-The approach chosen by the UK government was definitely not best practice.
+It takes a medical and mathematical specialist to work out which ones are best to use, and the UK government had access to plenty of those as well - some of the best epidemology departments anywhere are in UK universities and their staff have already formed collaborations to develop best-pratice policy advice.

-Pandemic specialists have commented on this C source code revelation as explaining why the the UK science advice seems unusual.
-A flu pandemic has very different behaviour to COVID-19.

-I am watching developments on this codebase.
-Ideally the outcome would not be just to see it published and improved, but other codebases involved immediately.
+We can say with confidence the approach chosen by the UK government was definitely not best practice.

-To further illustrate how important a multiplicity of science voices are, on 25th March 2020 Sunepta Gupta of the [Oxford Evolutionary Ecology of Infectious Disease](https://www.eeid.ox.ac.uk/) was widely published starting in an article in the Financial Times that "[Coronavirus may have infected half of UK population](https://www.ft.com/content/5ff6469a-6dd8-11ea-89df-41bea055720b)" however:
+To further illustrate how important a multiplicity of science voices are, on 25th March 2020 Sunepta Gupta of the [Oxford Evolutionary Ecology of Infectious Disease](https://www.eeid.ox.ac.uk/) was widely reported as stating in article in the Financial Times the unlikely claim that "[Coronavirus may have infected half of UK population](https://www.ft.com/content/5ff6469a-6dd8-11ea-89df-41bea055720b)" however:

-* Comentators most do not seem to have noticed that this is, once again, a pile of computer code without population testing to confirm or deny the mathematics, or to inform an evolution of the mathematics, as Sunepta Gupta herself states, and
+* Comentators most do not seem to have noticed that this is, once again, a pile of computer code without population testing to confirm or deny the mathematics, or to inform an evolution of the mathematics, as Sunepta Gupta herself acknowledges, and
 * Sunepta draws into question about the reliance of the UK government on a single model from Imperial College, and supports the evidence so far that not a single other specialist epidimology department in the UK was contacted by the UK government, which in turn supports the notion of "sciencism" determining UK policy.

+This demonstrates that computer modelling can be very helpful to show the range of possibilities, and very unhelpful if it is not connected to medical evidence from the real world.
+It seems from medical documentation published from Austria and other countries that have followed WHO testing advice that the figure is closer to 2% than 50%, and doubtless Sunepta Gupta has adjusted her modelling accordingly.

 Open Source Action Items